AaltoSciComp/scicomp-docs/aalto/linux.rst

 -  Large scientific computing resources are provided by the Science-IT project. `The compute cluster there is named
    Triton <../triton/index>`__.
-Science-IT is a school of science collaboration, and its administrators are embedded in each department's IT.
-In CS, these are Mikko and Simo.
+Science-IT is a school of science collaboration, and its administrators are embedded in NBE, PHYS, CS IT.
 -  Workstations are on a dedicated VLAN.
 The network port must be configured before it can be turned on.
 You can request other network ports enabled for personal computers, just ask.